AVID National Conference - #AVIDNC17

 Dr. Jeannett B. Manzanero, Director of the Dr. Kathryn W. Davis Global Education Center, Palm Beach State College, Lake Worth, FL

-TheDream.US, the largest college access and success program for DREAMers, along with one of its partner colleges, will present its programs to help undocumented immigrant students access higher education.
-The presenters will give an overview of the profile of undocumented students, the barriers they face, aspects of their experience ranging from legal implications to the psychological impact of their status, and ways to help them navigate barriers and challenges in college admissions and success.
+TheDream.US, the largest college access and success program for undocumented students, along with one of its partner colleges, will present their programs to help undocumented immigrant students access higher education.
+The presenters will give an overview of the profile of undocumented students, the barriers they face, aspects of their experience ranging from legal implications to the psychological impact of their status, and ways to help them navigate barriers and challenges in college admissions.
 They will share their innovative partner-college model, which facilitates adopting effective practices and policies that support the college success of undocumented students.

 Understanding and Supporting First-Generation College Students

 Sonya Ramirez, College Match Manager, KIPP Houston Public Schools, Houston, TX

 Future first-generation college students are typically ethnic minorities (36.9% versus 21.2% of the general population), are in the lowest socioeconomic status quartile (42%), and do not expect to go to college (16% versus 1% of the general population).
 When they do attend college, they face all the challenges of any other student along with several unique sentiments, including imposter syndrome, dual identities, and survivor’s guilt over the families they have left behind.
 Participants will thoroughly explore the uphill climb of future first-generation college students and the support they will need to reach the peak of their success.